torchbox/k8s-ts-ingress/README.md

 ---------------

 * 1.0.0-alpha5 (unreleased):
+    * Incompatible change: The `ingress.torchbox.com/auth-address-list`
+        annotation was renamed to `ingress.kubernetes.io/whitelist-source-range`,
+        and is now comma-delimited, for compatibility with other Ingress controllers.
     * Feature: Support Ingress classes.
     * Feature: The X-Forwarded-Proto header is now (optionally) sent to the backend.
     * Feature: The `cache-whitelist-params` and `cache-ignore-params` annotations were implemented.
+    * Feature: The `tls_verify` configuration option was added.
     * Improvement: The API server connection code was reimplemented using cURL, making it more reliable and featureful.
     * Bug fix: TLS redirects with an empty URL path could crash.